-It’s worth remembering that the pollen count is typically higher earlier in the morning and in the evenings during spring and summer time.
-If possible, try to plan leaving the house outside of these times.
+Being outside will increase your exposure to pollen, so if you can, stay indoors as much as possible.
+It’s worth remembering if you are making plans to go out that the pollen count is typically higher earlier in the morning and the evenings during spring and summertime.
 And if you are staying in, it’s a good idea to keep the windows closed to prevent pollen from getting in.

 The Met Office can tell you what the pollen count is in your area that day, so make sure to check before leaving the house.

 Change your clothes after coming in from outside during hay fever season, as the fabric will have undoubtedly picked up bits of pollen while you were out.
 It’s also a good idea to keep your shoes stored away, and as close to the door as possible, to prevent pollen being spread throughout the house.

 As well as on clothing, pollen can quite easily gather on your skin while you’re out of the house.
 Regular washing, especially of your hands and face (including the areas around your eyes) can help clear away any pollen before it can cause irritation.